- Why do you negotiate via 3-way conference calls?

 - How long does your service typically take?

-- If I use your settlement service who do I make my payments to?
+- Who do I make my payments to?

 - What types of debts can be settled?